microsoftgraph/msgraph-sdk-javascript/docs/content/Batching.md

 ```

-**GET of POST contents from and to different workloads - Making parallel requests**
+**GET and POST contents from and to different workloads - Making parallel requests**

 ```typescript
 const parallelBatching = async function() {